-Based on Microsoft’s success with the Parker Dewey Micro-Internship program, the companies announced that Microsoft will expand the program, which connects highly motivated college students and recent graduates with Microsoft projects via the Micro-Internship platform.
+Based on Microsoft’s success with the Parker Dewey Micro-Internship program, the company announced that Microsoft will expand the program, which connects highly motivated college students and recent graduates with Microsoft projects via the Micro-Internship platform.
 Micro-Internships – or short-term, professional, paid roles – support Microsoft’s human capital efforts by complementing the company’s existing internship, recruiting, diversity, and new hire programs.

 “While my initial need was support on a specific assignment, I quickly realized that this was a great way to identify high-potential talent,” said Adam Hecktman, Microsoft’s Director of Technology and Civic Innovation for Chicago.
 “And given Microsoft’s focus on workforce development, we recognize the importance and value of looking beyond degree and GPA to find candidates with the right skills and ability to learn – this helps us do that.”

 Microsoft’s investment in the Micro-Internship program is a testament to the company’s commitment to diversity and recruiting top talent regardless of background or academic pedigree.
 Micro-Internships offer a pathway for students who don’t come from traditional schools and majors.
 They give companies and students an opportunity to mutually assess fit prior to committing to internships or full-time roles.